r-spatialecology/onpoint/cran-comments.md

+# onpoint 1.0.4
+* Some small function updates

 # onpoint 1.0.3
-Small DESCRIPTION fixes
+* Small DESCRIPTION fixes

 # onpoint 1.0.2
-Adapt new `spatstat` package structure
+* Adapt new `spatstat` package structure

 # onpoint 1.0.1
 Please add some more details about the package functionality and implemented methods in your Description text.